grannycart/by-sound-alone/content/FAQ-draft.md

 Absolutely!
 Try starting here: [link to chapter...
 6? stilt city? maybe directly to file on Github repo?]

+## What year would you say the submarine from the book is?
+Technology-wise, the book is set in the mid-20th Century.
+Submarines technology hit a sweet spot around then, when they were efficient underwater, but still diesel and required time on the surface to recharge.
+WWII subs were basically ships that could submerge, and were limited to only a few hundred feet of depth.
+Diesel subs on the other hand rarely have to surface and in terms of technology are essentially magic.

 ## I found a mistake.
 Please submit any grammatical or technical mistakes on [my contact page](https://grannycart.net/contact).
 I welcome your corrections.

-For technical corrections: please explain your reasoning behind why you think I got some technical aspect wrong.
+For technical corrections: please explain your reasoning behind why you think I got some technical aspect wrong, and cite sources where appropriate.
+Technical aspects of the book should conform to the limits of mid-20th Century technology (so I do not care what the capabilities of modern subs are, and while I would love to hear a story about your grandfather's experience on a WWII sub, the technical limitations he may have experienced are too old to be relevant).

+A good technical correction would be pointing out a spot where the story violates the laws of physics (no citation required).
+Another example would be identifying a place where a submarine performs a maneuver that would be unlikely or impossible for a sub of the time (exceeding depth limit, say), and you include a citation of the specs of a specific submarine that existed in real life.
+(US Submarines Since 1945 is a good reference, if you can find a copy.
+It was a primary source for much of the information in the book.
+The hull shape of the _Prospect_ was based on the USS _Whatever-it-was_)

 Try to remember it _is_ fiction, and just a _tiny_ bit it technical leeway should be allowed, particularly if it contributes to dramatic tension.
 On the other hand, I really want the book to carry a _lot_ of technical/mechanical precision, because I think that _contributes_ to the dramatic tension in a way that made-up stuff (usually) does not.

 If you know how to work Github, feel free to fork the project, fix it yourself, and send me a pull request.